 The finding adds to other evidence that women played a more crucial role in ancient Andean societies than history books have stated.
 It may also in some ways reflect modern drinking traditions in the Andean mountains, where women get drunk as much as men, researchers say.

-The brewery, on a mountaintop in southern Peru, cranked out hundreds of gallons of beer every week.
-The 1,000-year-old facility was part of the Wari empire, which predated the Incas.
+on a mountaintop in southern Peru, cranked out hundreds of gallons of beer every week.
+The 1,000-year-old facility was part of the Wari empire, which predated the

 Archaeologists have pieced together the last days before the city was evacuated for unknown reasons.
 A final batch of chicha, as the drink is called, was prepared.
 A week later, nobility drank the chicha as part of a big feast and ceremony.
 More than two dozen precious ceramic vessels — the chicha mugs — were tossed into embers of a fire and smashed as sacrifices to the gods.